 - volunteering – charities often have supply chain opportunities or roles to develop relevant skills

-- extra-curricular projects – see the Alumni Association Student Initiative Fund and ncl+ Funding for projects for opportunities
+- extra-curricular projects – see the Student Initiative Fund for information on funding your project

-- developing entrepreneurial skills – see Rise Up
+- developing entrepreneurial skills – see Work for Yourself

 - linking your thesis or dissertation with a company project.
 Speak to your module leader or project supervisor to check if this is allowed

 There are many vacancy sources for the logistics and supply chain sector listed below.

 - Supply Management Jobs

 - Careers-Guide.com - logistics and transport jobs by region

 Specialist recruitment agencies

 Not all jobs are advertised.
 You can approach companies or find work through networking in the industry.